riad5089/Image_Caption_Generator/README.md

 The hallmark of VGG networks is their simplicity and uniformity.
 Unlike the original ResNet with its 152 layers, VGG networks feature a straightforward and easily understandable architecture.
 This simplicity, combined with their effectiveness, makes them a popular choice for various computer vision tasks.

 In the world of Transfer Learning, VGG networks shine brightly.
 Keras, a widely-used deep learning framework, includes pre-trained VGG models along with weights fine-tuned on the expansive ImageNet dataset.
 This availability has made VGG networks a go-to choice for researchers and practitioners in the field.
-Since we only need this network for getting the image feature vectors, so we remove the last layer (which in the original model was used to classify input image into one of the 1000 classes).
-The encoded features for training and test images are stored at "encoded_train_features.pkl" and "encoded_test_features.pkl" respectively.
+Since we only need this network for getting the image feature vectors, so we remove the last layer.
 </p>

 <h2 id="performance"> Models performance </h2>